-Loss provisions are made by the QNB Group, following an automatic suspension of interest after non-servicing of the debt after a period of 90 days to reflect the potential loss from the borrowing relationship as follows: for credit rated '8' a provision of 20.0 per cent. loss is applied; for credit rated '9' a provision of 50.0 per cent. loss is applied; and for credit rated '10' a provision of 100.0 per cent. loss is applied.
+Loss provisions are made by QNB Group, following an automatic suspension of interest after non-servicing of the debt after a period of 90 days to reflect the potential loss from the borrowing relationship as follows: for credit rated '8' a provision of 20.0 per cent. loss is applied; and for credit rated '10' a provision of 100.0 per cent. loss is applied.